 On the hunt for the meteorite, a business through the roof

-A few years ago Miguel Ángel Contreras, from Granada, put aside his doctoral thesis to focus on his true passion, the search for meteorites, a hobby and also now a business from which he can live and which has taken him to travel halfway around the world.
+A few years ago Miguel Ángel Contreras, from Granada, put his doctoral thesis on hold to focus on his true passion, meteorite hunting, a hobby and also now a business of which he can live and that has taken him to travel halfway around the world.

-Although it was more recently when this Sports Science graduate decided to dedicate himself professionally to this activity, his fascination with meteorites began when he was a child, when he played on the beach making craters with black rocks in the center, simulating the fall of those fragments of celestial bodies on Earth.
+Although it was more recently when this graduate in Sports Sciences decided to dedicate himself professionally to this activity, his fascination with meteorites began as a childwhen he played on the beach to make craters with black rocks in the center, simulating the fall of these fragments of celestial bodies on Earth.

-As a teenager he collected minerals that he himself found on trips and hiking trails, and as an adult he combined this passion with that of astronomy, as he told EFE.
+as a teenager he collected minerals that he himself found on trips and hiking trails, and as an adult he combined this passion with that of astronomy, as he has related.

 meteorites on the internet

-His love of searching for and capturing meteorites makes him one of the few people in Spain who dedicate himself to this activity, which he channels through his own website, baptized with a name that is quite a declaration of intent: MeteoLovers. com (meteor lovers).
+His love of searching for and capturing meteorites make him one of the few people in Spain dedicated to this activitywhich he channels through his own website, baptized with a name that is quite a declaration of intent: MeteoLovers.com (lovers of meteorites)

-“My website came about when the volume of sales through other platforms was too great to pay their commissions.
-For example, eBay charges around 15% of the sale price to the seller.
-From my page I eliminate that commission and I can offer prices more competitive”, explained Contreras.
+“My website came about when the turnover through other platforms was too big to pay their commissions.
+For example, eBay charges about 15% of the sale price to the seller.
+From my page I eliminate that commission and I can offer more competitive prices”, explained Contreras.

-The page works very simply, like any sales website, and it features a section so that those who are just starting out can learn about meteorites from a scientific point of view.
+The page works very easilylike any sales website, and it features a section so that those who are just starting out can learn about meteorites from a scientific point of view.

 As he explains, a meteorite is a rock that originates in outer space and comes naturally to earth.
 Before reaching the ground it is called a meteoroid and the luminous phenomenon is called a meteor.

-The meteor is also known colloquially as a shooting star, detailed Contreras, who underlined the valuable information that meteorites can offer about the composition, history and appearance of other celestial bodies, which is crucial for understanding the origin of the Earth, the Solar System and the entire universe.
+To the meteor is also known colloquially as a shooting star, has detailed Contreras, who has underlined the valuable information that meteorites can offer about the composition, history and appearance of other celestial bodieswhich is crucial to understanding the origin of the Earth, the Solar System and the entire universe.

-“Some meteorites have pre-solar dust, particles that are 2,000,000,000 years older than the Solar System and dating from about half the time between the Big Bang and the present,” he stressed.
+“Some meteorites have pre-solar dustparticles that are 2,000,000,000 years older than the Solar System and dating from about half the time between the Big-Bang and the present”, he highlighted.

 In addition, they give information about how physical and chemical reactions occur in space, some of which are necessary for the development of life.
 “Other meteorites have 20% water and other organic molecules such as amino acids, hydrocarbons and alcohols, a cocktail for life,” she added.